 When the Bank of Hawaii closed its Kapahulu Branch, it offered to donate the five

-Urgency prevented UHWO from accepting this generous donation in 2015, but thanks to the intervention of Docomomo US - Hawaii (Documentation and Conservation of buildings, sites and neighborhoods of the Modern Movement), the priceless murals have been saved and are being carefully preserved and stored until they can be brought to UHWO CLEAR.
+Urgency prevented UHWO from accepting this generous donation in 2015, but thanks to the intervention of the Hawaii Chapter of Docomomo US (Documentation and Conservation of buildings, sites and neighborhoods of the Modern Movement), the priceless murals were saved, carefully preserved and stored until they could be brought to UHWO CLEAR.

 Since UHWO CLEAR was unable to afford the $48,000 cost to move, install and restore the murals, the Hawaii Chapter of Docomomo graciously agreed to facilitate the project to bring these treasures to CLEAR for display at its award-winning labor history archive on the second floor of the campus library.

 Through Docomomo US, a 501(c)(3) non-profit, after two years, sufficient funds were raised to complete installation & restoration in December 2017 with no state money used.

 Mahalo nui loa to the following donors for their kōkua:

 All donors were gratefully acknowledged at the dedication ceremony in February of 2018 and by memorial plaques hung on the wall next to the murals and the entrance to CLEAR's Hawaiʻi Labor History Archive.

 Money donated to Docomomo for the Enomoto Labor Murals Project has been used exclusively to make this happen.
 CLEAR is forever grateful to friends and organizations who supported this project and therefore preserved Hawaiʻi's unique legacy of Labor History and culture!